httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client MUST NOT perform multiple upload transfers for the same upload resource in parallel.
 This helps avoid race conditions, and data loss or corruption.
 The server is RECOMMENDED to take measures to avoid parallel upload transfers: The server MAY terminate any creation ({{upload-creation}}) or append ({{upload-appending}}) for the same upload URL.
 Since the client is not allowed to perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

 If the offset indicated by the `Upload-Offset` field value does not match the offset provided by the immediate previous offset retrieval ({{offset-retrieving}}), or the end offset of the immediate previous incomplete successful transfer, the server MUST respond with a `409 (Conflict)` status code.

+The server applies the patch document of the `application/partial-upload` media type by appending the unmodified request content to the targeted upload resource.

 While the request content is being uploaded, the target resource MAY send one or more informational responses with a `104 (Upload Resumption Supported)` status code to the client.
 These informational responses MUST NOT contain the `Location` header field.
 They MAY include the `Upload-Offset` header field with the current upload offset as the value to inform the client about the upload progress.
 The same restrictions on the `Upload-Offset` header field in informational responses from the upload creation ({{upload-creation}}) apply.